tobyweston/radiate/README.md

 TeamCity build monitor.
 Run as a Windows **screensaver** or from the desktop.

+It will auto detect your TeamCity projects and aggregate the builds to an overall RED or GREEN.
+Job done.

 ### Configuration

 Set the environment property `teamcity.host` and optionally `teamcity.port` (the port defaults to `8111` if you don't set it).